mboogerd/functional-logging/README.md

 # Functional logging

-Small experimental project to showcase elasticsearch, with kibana, and a log-generator using filebeat to push log-entries to elastic
+Small experimental project to showcase elasticsearch, with kibana, and a log-generator using filebeat to push log-entries to elastic.

+# Use

+Execute ./launch.sh
+- Launches elastic-xpack
+- Launches kibana-xpack
+- Launches a log-generator with a filebeat base-image

 # Elastic